pingcap/docs/v3.0/reference/key-monitoring-metrics/tidb-dashboard.md

     - Heap Memory Usage: the heap memory size used by each TiDB instance
     - Uncommon Error OPM: the statistics of abnormal TiDB errors, including panic, binlog write failure, and so on
     - Handshake Error OPS: the number of times that a handshake error occurs every second on different TiDB instances
-    - Get Token Duration: the time cost of getting Token after building the connection
+    - Get Token Duration: the time cost of getting Token after establishing the connection

 - Transaction
     - Transaction OPS: the statistics of executed transactions